Fred Poland

-Fred Poland was a professional association footballer who played as a centre forward.
+Fred Poland was a Scottish professional footballer who played as a centre forward.
 He was signed by Burnley in April 1888.
 He had played football in Scotland for Dundee Our Boys.

 Career

-Pre-Football League

 Poland moved to Lancashire from Scotland in search of work.
 He let it be known around Burnley that he was a footballer, having played at senior level in Scotland, and also that he was both a goalscorer and a goalkeeper.
 The football club heard about him and invited him to play in a friendly match against Newton Heath at Turf Moor.
 He played at centre-forward, exceeding expectations by scoring two goals in a 7-1 victory.
 He continued to play well and score goals as the 1887–1888 season drew to a close, and was retained by Burnley for the forthcoming inaugural Football League season.

-1888-1889

 Poland made his league début on 8 September 1888, as a forward, against Preston North End at Deepdale.
 The home team defeated Burnley 5–2, Poland scoring his team's second.
 He made nine appearances, from a possible 22 league games played by Burnley in season 1888–89, and scored five league goals.